askhan963/BookShelfX/README.md

 # BookShelfX 📚

-**BookShelfX** is a dynamic web application for managing a collection of books.
-Built with the MERN (MongoDB, Express.js, React, Node.js) stack, it provides a seamless experience for users to browse, add, and manage books in their library.
-This project uses Redux Toolkit with RTK Query for efficient state management and Tailwind CSS for a responsive and attractive UI.
+**BookShelfX** is a feature-rich online bookstore application that combines a dynamic shopping experience for users with a robust admin dashboard for managing books and orders.
+Built with the MERN stack, it uses Firebase for user authentication and JWT for admin authentication, ensuring secure and efficient management.
+Tailwind CSS adds to the application's responsiveness and aesthetic appeal, while Redux Toolkit and RTK Query power efficient data handling.

 > **Repository**: [GitHub - BookShelfX](https://github.com/askhan963/bookShelfX)
 > **Live Site**: [BookShelfX on Netlify](https://bookshelfx.netlify.app/)